About Kate Colley

 A hospitality and tourism MVP, Krista Lochhead has been closely involved with every client, project, paragraph of fine print and challenging task that Ned and Kate have taken on in pursuit of their big dreams.
 From their Four Seasons Vancouver and Whistler days, to highlighting the very best of B.C. wines, to Ned’s next-level Dinner in the Sky venture, Ocean Wise, the Vancouver Club, and a variety of ambitious lifestyle projects, and now the reopening of the Naramata Inn and their current work with local destination marketing organizations, most wouldn’t have happened without Krista.

-As Executive Assistant to the Hatch Hospitality team, Krista works with Hatch Comms, Ned Bell Culinary, and Hatch Modern Wellness, keeping operations running smoothly both behind and in front of the scenes.
+As Executive Assistant to the Hatch Hospitality team, Krista works with Hatch Comms and Ned Bell Culinary, keeping operations running smoothly both behind and in front of the scenes.
 Her global travels and first-hand experiences — seeing the Moais of Easter Island, dipping in the Blue Lagoon in Iceland, taking in the history and beauty of Sweden, visiting cultures a world away in South Africa, and one epic summer that took her from China through Southeast Asia to Australia — inform her perspective on global tourism products, travel trends, and expertise about the international travel market.

 Proactive, fun, kind and energetic, Krista brings the special sauce required to keep a duo of busy professionals on project and on time.
 She adds value to every venture, brings her own insight, and in her years on the team, has become a crack industry pro in her own right.
 You want something done well, fast and thoughtfully?
 Two words: ask Krista.

-When she’s not keeping Ned and Kate organized, Krista seeks out the best dog-friendly destinations, patios, wineries, hikes, and lakes to SUP, alongside her very energetic two-year-old Labradoodle, Archie.
+When she’s not keeping Ned and Kate organized, Krista seeks out the best dog-friendly destinations, patios, wineries, hikes, and lakes to SUP, alongside her very energetic three-year-old Labradoodle, Archie.